Skip to main content

 Immediate

-Under this condition, the bot will enter the position as soon as possible regardless of the market.
-As soon as the bot completes the strategy it will open another in the same direction immediately.
+Under this condition, the bot will enter the position as soon as possible, regardless of the market.
+As soon as the bot completes the strategy, it will immediately open another in the same direction.

 RSI